wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 If a client has the address registration mechanism enabled, it SHOULD include this option in all Option Request options that it sends.

-A server which supports the address registration mechanism MUST include this option in Reply messages.
+A server which is configured to support the address registration mechanism MUST include this option in Reply messages.

 ## DHCPv6 Address Registration Request Message